Stiefelmeyer's

-Stiefelmeyer's is a historic commercial building in Cullman, Alabama, United States.
+Stiefelmeyer's was a historic commercial building in Cullman, Alabama, United States.
 The store was founded in 1888, and occupied a two-story frame storehouse until it was destroyed by fire in 1892.
-Although brick had already become the material of choice for commercial buildings in the town, the current Stiefelmeyer's was built in 1892 of wood.
-An addition was constructed in 1900, expanding the building to its current size.
-As other wood commercial buildings were destroyed by fire and replaced with brick structures, Stiefelmeyer's remains the only example of the once-dominant building material in Cullman's commercial district.
+Although brick had already become the material of choice for commercial buildings in the town, the next Stiefelmeyer's was built in 1892 of wood.
+An addition was constructed in 1900, expanding the building's size.
+As other wood commercial buildings were destroyed by fire and replaced with brick structures, Stiefelmeyer's remained the only example of the once-dominant building material in Cullman's commercial district until once again being destroyed by fire on the morning of April 13, 2026.

 The two-story building was designed in Italianate style.
-The building has a tall cornice with scroll-cut brackets and modillions.
-The front façade features two sets of double-leaf doors, each flanked by large display windows resting on marble base panels.
-A shed roofed canopy, similar to the one installed around 1900, covers the sidewalk along the front.
-The first floor doors and windows are topped with prism glass transoms.
-Two further entrances are along the 2nd Street side, one in the middle, and a recessed entrance near the rear.
-Several one-over-one sash windows with small transoms also line the side of the building.
-The second floor on the front and side also have rows of one-over-one windows.
+The building had a tall cornice with scroll-cut brackets and modillions.
+The front façade featured two sets of double-leaf doors, each flanked by large display windows resting on marble base panels.
+A shed roofed canopy, similar to the one installed around 1900, covered the sidewalk along the front.
+The first floor doors and windows were topped with prism glass transoms.
+Two further entrances were along the 2nd Street side, one in the middle, and a recessed entrance near the rear.
+Several one-over-one sash windows with small transoms also lined the side of the building.
+The second floor on the front and side also had rows of one-over-one windows.

 The building was listed on the Alabama Register of Landmarks and Heritage in 1978 and the National Register of Historic Places in 1983.

 There is also a Steifelmeyer Park in Cullman.